BrunoSap/workshop/README.md

-# Welcome to SAP TFC Integration Suite Hands-On Workshop
+# Welcome to SAP Integration Suite Hands-On Workshop

 Below are all the details regarding your Workshop